Helpful How-To's & DIY Tutorials

 Looking for your next DIY project?
-Perhaps you need some inspiration on how to add make your house a home?
+Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 The first signs of fall are already here, but with the last few weeks of summer still in full swing, your eavestroughs are probably not the first thing on your mind.
 However, sooner than you know it, the leaves will begin to change, and having your gutters in good shape before the fall and winter is a must.
 Broken eavestroughs are not only expensive to replace but can cause water damage to your home -- an even greater issue.
 Properly working gutters and downspouts keep that water away from your house and foundation and help minimize the risk of erosion, water damage and basement flooding.
-Follow these simple steps to get your gutters ready for the coming seasons.
+Notre Dame Castle suggests you follow these simple steps to get your gutters ready for the coming seasons.

 The first step is to do a very thorough cleaning of your eavestroughs.
 This means getting up on your ladder and spending the time to get out all the leaves, twigs, seeds, buds and other debris that has collected.
 Pay extra attention to corners and connection points as this is where debris tends to build up and get stuck.
 You can make this process easier by using a plastic spatula.
 Using a plastic spatula means you can cut it to fit the size and shape of your gutters to easily and quickly run it along the bottom to scoop out the debris and scrape out the dirt.
 You will also want to clean out your downspouts.
 This can be done with a plumbing snake which makes the task quick and easy.

 When your gutters are cleaned out, take the time to inspect them for issues and make appropriate repairs.

 - Check for missing or loose fasteners and replace any that are weak.
 Look for places where the eaves are pulling away from the house and make sure they are securely in place.